Arnab Ray: Career

+His fourth book Sultan of Delhi: Ascension, first of a two-part crime-drama, was released in October 2016.
+It is being adapted as a web series Sultan of Delhi on the OTT platform Disney+ Hotstar, directed by Milan Luthria, starring Tahir Raj Bhasin, Mouni Roy, Vinay Pathak, and others.

 The print version of fifth book The Mahabharata Murders, published by Juggernaut Books was released in August 2017, even as the e-version of the book was released through the publisher's app in India.
 It was adapted as a web series Mahabharat Murders on the Bengali OTT platform Hoichoi.